BenficaPhil/fungal-genome-annotation/Legacy_curation.md

 Review parse file and choose a database to continue with.
 We chose the fungi_ncbi database because having a larger database appeared to result in better matches and protein names.

 ## Fix protein names with Perl script
-Place the fix.pl script (made by Jonathan) into the funannotate folder.
+Place the fix_protein_names.pl script (made by Jonathan) into the funannotate folder.

 This script changes some names to “hypothetical protein” to be consistent with NCBI naming conventions.